mln95/Landing_Page-ChallengeV3/readme.md

 #### Steps

--First of all please make sure nodeJS is installed on your computer.
+- First of all please make sure nodeJS is installed on your computer.
 If not the application will not work.
 You will find the link to download nodeJS here :

 [NodeJS](https://nodejs.org/en/download/)